DAF201/LIE/README.md

 # TASKMGR(Unfinished)

 Simply I need more options for a thread...
+Still considering how to make the processor and queue.

 and I will try not to use external packages(python build in libs only)